 Any areas that require additional support are delivered through sensitive interactions to build on the child's learning.These can be focused activities that help the children to concentrate on a particular area of learning while their efforts are valued and supported, not only by their key person, but also by the other children.

 At Hail Weston Pre-School we use a ‘free-flow’ system, where children are able to move freely to any activity of their choice, indoors and outdoors.
 They are encouraged to choose and play independently, with support from adults, to build confidence and self-esteem and enables children to try out new ideas and learning experiences within a safe environment.

 Throughout all activities children are taught to be kind and tolerant of others.
 We also ensure that children are allowed to express themselves in their own way and develop their own character.

-At the end of every term parents/carers will receive an Individual Tracking Assessment (ITA).
-This document identifies the stages your child is at with their learning and development.
-We reiterate that children develop and reach milestones at different times.
+At the end of every academic year parents/carers will receive an Individual Monitoring assessment.
+This document identifies the progress your child is at with their learning and development.
+We reiterate that children develop and learn at different times.

 On an on-going basis, children’s learning is observed, assessed and evaluated.
 All staff assess and record the learning of every child individually.
 Every child has their own key person who will plan activities to support individual development through the Early Years Foundation Stages (EYFS) of development.

-Parents may view their own child’s file on request.
+Parents view their child's learning story on Tapestry.